 He’s the trusted adviser.
 The one who personifies wisdom.
 How I need a wise Lord to sort through my muddled, emotional thoughts and to guide me along the best path.

-Life relentlessly swirls beyond my ability to control it, but my Jesus is mighty.
+Life relentlessly swirls beyond my ability to control, but my Jesus is mighty.
 Nothing shouted of my lack of control as when my heart stopped and I lay in a coma for two days.
-I was completely helpless, dependent on others, and ultimately on God’s mercy.
+I was completely helpless, dependent on others, and ultimately at God’s mercy.
 When I lay dying, he held me in his mighty hand.
 He still holds me.

 It’s crazy, isn’t it?
 These two phrases, right next to each other.